-If Model X is in a collision, contact Tesla to ensure that it is repaired with genuine Tesla parts.
+If your Model X is in a collision, contact Tesla or a Tesla-approved Body Shop to ensure that it is repaired with genuine Tesla parts.
 Tesla has selected and approved body shops that meet strict requirements for training, equipment, quality, and customer satisfaction.